Overview

 - Privacy protection — Blur faces of bystanders or minors in public footage

-- Licence plates — Obscure vehicle registration numbers for privacy compliance
+- License plates — Obscure vehicle registration numbers for privacy compliance

 - Sensitive text — Hide personal information, addresses, or confidential documents